primadollkr/primadollkr.github.io/README.md

-Translation project for primadoll by Visual Arts
+Translation project for primadoll by Visual Arts / Key